Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2025-09-22-SecurityCamara.markdown

 This project uses the case and various components from a ALL-IN-ONE_AW_01 Yale camera.

 One serious difficulty when building your own camera is finding a suitable housing, especially one that can be mounted externally.
-Especially if the housing has to contain any extras (microphone/speaker/siren/PIR/second camera), the Yale camera unit has provision for these.
+This is even more troublesome if the housing has to contain any extras (microphone/speaker/siren/PIR/second camera), the Yale camera unit has provision for these.

-Sourcing a housing is difficult but you may be able to obtain one on eBay.
+Sourcing a housing is difficult but you may be able to obtain one on eBay as a damaged of failed unit.

 What components from the Yale unit can be reused?
 - housing and mounting bracket
-- PSU
+- External PSU (not for this camera)
 - camera
 - IR LEDs
 - siren